pagkly/Zed/Investopedia3/How the Expanded Accounting Equation Works.md

 Sometimes, analysts want to better understand the composition of a company's shareholders' equity.
 Besides assets and liabilities, which are part of the general accounting equation, stockholders' equity is expanded into the following elements:

--   _**Contributed capital**_ is the capital provided by the original stockholders (also known as [Paid-In Capital](https://www.investopedia.com/terms/p/paidincapital.asp)).
+-   _**Contributed capital**_ is the capital provided by the original stockholders (also known as [[Paid-In Capital]](https://www.investopedia.com/terms/p/paidincapital.asp)).
 -   _**Beginning retained earnings**_ are the earnings not distributed to the stockholders from the previous period.
 -   _**Revenue**_ is what's generated from the ongoing operation of the company.
 -   _**Expenses**_ are those costs incurred to run operations of the business_._
 -   _**Dividends**_ are subtracted since they are the earnings distributed to the stockholders of the company.

 [Contributed capital](https://www.investopedia.com/terms/c/contributed-capital.asp) and dividends show the effect of transactions with the stockholders.
-The difference between the revenue and profit generated and expenses and losses incurred reflects the effect of [net income](https://www.investopedia.com/terms/n/netincome.asp) for stockholders' equity.
+The difference between the revenue and profit generated and expenses and losses incurred reflects the effect of [[net income]](https://www.investopedia.com/terms/n/netincome.asp) for stockholders' equity.
 Overall, then, the expanded accounting equation is useful in identifying at a basic level how stockholders' equity in a firm changes from period to period.

 Some terminology may vary depending on the type of entity structure.
-"Members' Capital" and "Owners' Capital" are commonly used for partnerships and [sole proprietorships](https://www.investopedia.com/terms/s/soleproprietorship.asp), respectively, while "distributions" and "withdrawals" are substitute nomenclature for "dividends."
+"Members' Capital" and "Owners' Capital" are commonly used for partnerships and [[sole proprietorships]](https://www.investopedia.com/terms/s/soleproprietorship.asp), respectively, while "distributions" and "withdrawals" are substitute nomenclature for "dividends."

 ## Real-World Example of the Expanded Accounting Equation